memcached/memcached.github.io/content/features/proxy/_index.md

 <dl>
 <dt>Proxy</dt>
 <dd>

 The Memcached <em>built-in proxy</em> runs as a frontend interface between client applications that need to read or write cached data, and the underlying backend Memcached servers.
-The proxy supports <a href="/protocols/basic">the Memcached basic command protocol</a>.
+The proxy supports the Memcached [basic](/protocols/basic) and [meta](/protocols/meta) command protocols.
 This lets clients connect to a Memcached proxy and interact with it using the same techniques that they use with an ordinary Memcached server.
 </dd>

 <dt>Backend</dt>